rolandjlevy/js-pixel-grid-randomiser/README.md

 ### How it works 💡

-One pixel continuously changes colour and position in the 10x10 grid.
+A pixel continuously changes colour and position randomly in the grid.

 Each new position is chosen randomly: either one position up, down, left or right.
 This process repeats itself to create an organic animation.